dresende/node-enforce/Readme.md

 ## Validators

 All validators accept a `msg` argument at the end.
 These argument is the error message returned if the validation fails.
-All validators return a `function` that is called by `Enforce` with the value of the property in question and a `next` callback.
+All validators return a `Validator` object that is used by `Enforce` to support chaining and other functionality. `Validator` objects have a `validate` method which is called by `Enforce` with the value of the property in question, a `next` callback and an optional global context table which may be used to pass information between validators.

 ### Required